Day 1 Arrive Porto

 Visit Porto’s intriguing Old Town, a UNESCO World Heritage site plus Gaia, the centre of port wine industry.

 Today’s cycling has a mix of coastal and rural scenery.
-The old city of Viana do Castelo is now a modern city which has preserved the atmosphere of its’ Old Town and little shops.
+Esposende is by the delta of the Cavado River and a wonderful place to have a break.
+The old city of Viana Do Castelo is now a modern city which has preserved the atmosphere of its’ Old Town and little shops.
 Take a cable car ride up the hill for picture postcard views.
-Along the shoreline is medieval Caminha where you cross the Minho River by ferry to enter A Guarda in Galicia, Spain.

-Follow the coast to Oia, with its ancient monastery of the Cistercian order.
+Follow the coast to Caminha, and cross the Minho River to A Guarda, Spain by ferry.
+Follow the coast to Oia with its ancient monastery of the Cistercian order.
 Continue near cliffs until Cape Sillero where it joins the ancient medieval road, Vereda Real.
-Old Castles and towns feature along the way until you reach Vigo, known for its oysters.
+Old Castles and towns feature along the way until you reach Baiona.

-Cycle to Redondela.
+Cycle to Vigo then Redondela.
 Leave the Ria of Vigo estuary to head inland, crossing several rivers over medieval bridges.
 Once inland it is hilly and more demanding as you pedal towards the historic city of Pontevedra.
 The medieval town centre is a maze of cobbled laneways with tapas bars and cafes.
 Interesting sites to be explored include the Santuario da Peregrin chapel and the Convento de San Francisco.
-Continue to the thermal village of Caldas de Reis.

 Moderate–cycling over diverse terrain from flat to hilly.
 A mixture of smooth dirt roads and tarmac with the occasional rocky path.